Happy Holidays! December 25th is officially Pumpkin Pie Day and A’phabet Day or No “L” Day.

 Keep reading for more interesting facts about December 25th in history!

-The Wolf of Wall Street starring Leonardo DiCaprio and Jonah Hill was released.
+2013 The Wolf of Wall Street, starring Leonardo DiCaprio and Jonah Hill, was released.

-Cassini orbiter released Huygens probe which successfully landed on Saturn’s moon Titan.
+2004 Cassini orbiter released the Huygens probe, which successfully landed on Saturn’s moon Titan.

 Along with his wife Elena, they were tried on charges of genocide and personal enrichment.
 The trial lasted for just one hour before the couple was found guilty.
 They were executed by firing squad just a few minutes after the trial ended.

-This film adaptation of the novel by Harper Lee, was directed by Robert Mulligan.
-The film starred Gregory Peck who went on to win Best Actor at the Academy Awards.
+Robert Mulligan directed this film adaptation of the novel by Harper Lee.
+The film starred Gregory Peck, who went on to win Best Actor at the Academy Awards.

 Christopher Columbus' flagship ran aground and sunk on the north coast of Hispaniola.
-The crew were left to found a colony while Columbus returned to Spain.
+The crew was left to found a colony while Columbus returned to Spain.

 He was Duke of Normandy from 1035.
 On this day, he became the first Norman monarch of England.